-children's and learners' health and safety and well-being, including their mental health.
+- children's and learners' health and safety and well-being, including their mental health.

 - meeting the needs of children who have special educational needs and/or disabilities.

 - the use of reasonable force

 - meeting the needs of children and learners with medical conditions

 - providing first aid

 - educational visits

 - intimate care and emotional well-being

 - online safety and associated issues

-- appropriate arrangements to ensure children's and learners' security, taking into account the local context.

-Appendix N Leconfield School Child Protection Policy

-Advice if there are concerns about the capacity of parent / carer collecting children which suggests they are not able to offer safe care to the child or not fit to drive, the school should take appropriate steps to avoid releasing the children to the carer.
+the local context.
+Appendix N Leconfield School Child Protection Policy Advice if there are concerns about the capacity of parent / carer collecting children If the school has concerns that a parent, carer or person authorised to collect a child appears to • drunk. be: under the influence of other drugs whether prescription or not. behaving in an irrational, aggressive or concerning way. which suggests they are not able to offer safe care to the child or not fit to drive, the school sho take appropriate steps to avoid releasing the children to the carer. uld possible in such circumstances.